 \subsection{Effect of Noisy Measurements on the QLES Solver}

-We can simulate the effect of using a QSVT algorithm with accuracy $\epsilon_{\textrm{meas}}$ and cutoff $\alpha$ as a subroutine in a classical CFD solver, to do this we run the outer loop of the CFD solver normally, but modify the corrections vector returned.
+We now need to test if our modifications to the classical CFD solver, i.e. using noisy measurements on a quantum computer and introducing the cutoff, have a detrimental effect on the overall scheme.
+We simulate the effect of using a QSVT algorithm with accuracy $\epsilon_{\textrm{meas}}$ and cutoff $\alpha$ as a subroutine in a classical CFD solver, by running the outer loop of the CFD solver normally and modifying the corrections vector returned.
 First, we characterise the accuracy of the QSVT algorithm, $\epsilon_{\textrm{meas}}$ by applying a random Gaussian shift, described by a variance of $\epsilon_{\textrm{meas}}$ and mean of $0$ to the correction returned by the classical solver.
-We then modify the values of the correction vector using Equation~\ref{eq:alpha_cutoff}.
+We then model the cutoff by applying Equation~\ref{eq:alpha_cutoff} to the corrections vector.

-The classical linear equation solver requires a tolerance $\epsilon_{\textrm{tol}}$, which stops the algorithm when the correction to at least one of the velocity, pressure, or compressible flow, $\rho$ are below $\epsilon_{\textrm{tol}}$.
-In preliminary investigations, we find that, without introducing an $\alpha$-cutoff (alternately $\alpha = 0$), most cases of the solver converge if tolerance $= \epsilon_{\textrm{meas}}$.
+The classical linear equation solver requires a tolerance $\epsilon_{\textrm{tol}}$, which stops the algorithm when the correction to at least one of the velocity, pressure, or compressible flow, $\rho$, are below $\epsilon_{\textrm{tol}}$.
+In preliminary investigations, we find that, without introducing an $\alpha$-cutoff (alternately $\alpha = 0$), most cases of the solver converge if $\epsilon_{\textrm{tol} } = \epsilon_{\textrm{meas}}$.
 We are interested in the cases where $\epsilon_{\textrm{meas}} > \epsilon_{\textrm{tol}}, \alpha > 0$.
 For simplicity, we now only discuss the maximum correction (or error) returned over the three parameters of interest for the final correction vector.
 The final correction vector is returned when either the tolerance condition of the classical solver is met, or we have exceeded some number of total iterations, which for the results here is $10^8$ \footnote{Other preliminary investigations used $10^{10}$ as the total iterations, but there were no instances that converged below $10^8$ iterations.}.
 We then set the tolerance of the classical algorithm to $1 \times 10^{-9}$ and investigate the effect of increasing $\epsilon, \alpha$ on the maximum error.